Gathering Place is open every day* from 9 a.m. to 10 p.m.

 No pets other than service animals are allowed in the Park unless otherwise authorized; Pets are allowed, leashed, on the Midland Valley and riverfront trails and during designated days as published.

 We do not currently allow Birthday parties in the buildings due to the volume of requests – we want our other visitors to be able to explore all areas the buildings without limitation.

 The area that is available for Birthday parties is on the south side of the Chapman Adventure Playground called Picnic Grove.
 This area is outside but is adjacent to the playground with picnic tables so it makes it an ideal location for kids to celebrate and play.
 You do not need reservations in this area as it is a first come first served area.
 Please note that there is not an electrical outlet in this area.
 Parking is available on the east side of Picnic Grove but on weekends it does fill up quickly.

 PLEASE NOTE: Picnic Grove is the only area on the Park where Birthday parties are allowed.

 External events are welcome in the Picnic Grove area, located south of the Chapman Adventure Playground.
 External events are not permitted in any other area unless written permission is given by Park management.
 External event requests can be submitted to g[email protected] and must be submitted at least one month prior to the date requested to be considered.
 The marketing of any event held within the Park (including Picnic Grove) must be approved in writing by Park management.
 Requests for the marketing of an event can also be submitted to [email protected].

 Gathering Place is entirely free to the public.
 There are costs associated with food and drink, sports equipment rentals and retail.

-During the 100 Days of Opening Celebration, we will not be offering reservations in any of our Park restaurants.
+At this time, reservations will not be offered in any of our Park restaurants.